prometheus/statsd_exporter/README.md

 Each mapping in the configuration file must define a `name` for the metric.
-The metric's name can contain `$n`-style references to be replaced by the n-th wildcard match in the matching line.
+The metric's name can contain `$n`-style references to be replaced by the n-th wildcard match in the matching line, as well as `$0` to reference the original, unmodified statsd metric name (see [Special match groups](#special-match-groups)).
 That allows for dynamic rewrites, such as:

 ```yaml
 mappings: